 As one of the world’s first industrialized nations, America has had a mature industrial base for over a century.
 The country that tamed the west, built the railroads, cracked the nuclear code, and landed the first man on the moon only accomplished these feats through tremendous engineering talent.
-So where did all of the engineers go?
+So where did all of the STEM professionals go?

-Engineering a Solution to the Skills Gap
+Engineering a Solution to the Stem skills gap

 It’s gotten to a point where some organizations have stepped in to educate workers on the job.
 German glass manufacturer SCHOTT, for instance, offers one of the few apprenticeship programs at its plants in Duryea and Lebanon, Pa.
 “We set up an apprenticeship program because of a need for new talent as we’ve invested in capital equipment for glass forming,” said Lauren Lake, HR Director at SCHOTT North America of Lebanon, Pa.